tevaughan/modgraph/README.md

 Hence the project here.

-## In Progress: Forces of Attraction
+## Forces of Attraction

-I am still working on determining what (invisible) springs to install.
-At the moment, there is an attractive force between any two nodes i and j
+The springs, each attracting a pair of nodes, are invisible in a rendered scene.
+There is an attractive force between any two nodes i and j
+- if  f(i) = j  (so that there is an arrow from one to the other),
+- if  i be a factor of N,
+- if  j be a factor of N,
+- if  N - i be a factor of N,
+- if  N - j be a factor of N,
 - if  [i + j] mod N  be 0,
 - if  [i + j] mod N  be a factor of N, or
 - if  N - [[i + j] mod N]  be a factor of N.

+Note that 1 is *not* considered to be a factor of N, but 0 *is* considered to be a factor.
+(0 stands for N, which is a factor of itself, in modular arithmetic.)

 These attractions give almost every graph a high degree of symmetry at minimum potential energy.

-However, I shall soon experiment with adding a spring between i and j
-- if  |i - j| mod N  be a factor of N or
-- if  N - [|i - j| mod N]  be a factor of N.

 ## In Progress: cmake, gsl, etc.